TessaRidderikhoff/Programmeerproject/DESIGN.md

 There will also be another function, the updateMap function, which will be called whenever the slider is moved to another year, or the user wants to see the obesity percentage of the males or females only.
 This function only changes the colours of the countries on the map, while the map and legend will remain unchanged.

+When hovered over a country, the opacity of the other countries will decrease and a tooltip will be shown, displaying the name of the country and the percentage of obesity.
+The scatterplot will also show the dot representing the country by decreasing the opacity of the other dots.

+When clicked on a country, the sankey diagram will be updated.

 ## Scatterplot
 ### Data
 - Country-data (dots)